 - Previous test results

 In addition to a physical examination, the tests listed below may be used to diagnose amyloidosis.
 After these diagnostic tests are done, your doctor will review all of the results with you.

-Laboratory tests.
-Doctors may take samples of the patient’s blood and urine so that tests can be done to learn more about the patient’s disease and general health.
+- Laboratory tests.
+Doctors may take samples of the patient’s blood and urine to run tests to learn more about the patient’s disease and general health.

-Ultrasound.
+- Ultrasound.
 An ultrasound uses sound waves to create a picture of the internal organs.
-Areas affected by amyloid protein make different echoes of the sound waves than healthy tissue does, so when the waves are bounced back to a computer and changed into images, the doctor can find these areas inside the body.
+Areas affected by amyloid protein make different echoes of the sound waves than healthy tissue does.
+Therefore, when the waves bounce back to the computer and are changed into images, the doctor can find these areas inside the body.
 An ultrasound of the abdominal area may be necessary to look for enlarged organs.